JunzheJoe/JunzheJoe/README.md

 <pre>
 💻 Pursuing a Master's in Computer Science at the University of Pennsylvania, blending CS and Quantitative Finance.
-📚 Former Quantitative Developer Intern at Yongan Capital Management.
+📚 Former Quantitative Research (Python Developer Track) Intern at Yongan Capital Management.
 🔧 Former Software Engineer Intern at Deloitte Consulting.
 🚀 Backend developer at Wharton, working on AI automation for public financial reports.
 🌱 Strengthening my expertise in backend development, microservices, and full-stack engineering.